Omosola1/CAPSTONE_PROJECT2/README.md

 ### Project Overview
 ---
-This Data Analysis project is set to analyze customer data for a subscription service to identify segments and trends.
-The goal is to analyse the various parameter, customer behavior, track subscription types, and identify key trends in cancellations and renewals in the data received .Then gather enough insight to make reasonable decisions which will enable us to tell compelling stories around our data from the findings gotten and to know the best performance from our Capstone Customer data.
+This project aims to analyze customer data for a subscription service to identify meaningful segments and trends in customer behavior.
+By understanding subscription patterns, cancellations, renewals, and key subscription types, the project will provide insights that can help optimize customer acquisition, retention strategies, and overall service offerings.

 ### Data
 ---